emericg/SmartServoFramework/README.md

 ### Building test softwares

-Various examples programs are available:
+Various test softwares are available in the `examples/` directory for you to play with:

 * ex_simple: Control up to four servos with your keyboard using the 'Simple API'.
 * ex_simple_threaded: ex_simple variant, with servos actions and keyboard handled in two separate threads.
 * ex_controller: Control four servos with your keyboard using the 'Managed API'.
 * ex_sinus_control: Control a servo with sinusoid curve for both speed and position.
+Enable OpenCV to get a nice position/speed graph.
 * ex_advance_scanner: Scan serial ports for Dynamixel servos, for all IDs and all (but configurable) serial port speeds.

-You can build them all at once by simply typing:
+You can build them all at once:
 > $ cd SmartServoFramework/examples
 > $ scons

 The executables will be located inside the `examples/build/` directory.

+## SmartServoGui

+SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily changes their settings!

+SmartServoGui has its own README int the `gui/` directory, where you can learn more about its features!

-### Building SmartServoGui
+### Quick installation

 > $ cd SmartServoFramework/gui/
 > $ qmake-qt${4-5}
 > $ make
 > $ ./build/SmartServoGui

-## SmartServoGui

-SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily changes their settings!
+### Screenshots!

 ![GUI2](http://i.imgur.com/x3sXE31.png)